-In most cases, a bent penis doesn't require treatment.
+A bent penis usually doesn't require treatment.
 However, if you have a severely bent penis that causes pain or interferes with sex, see a doctor.
-You may need to see a doctor who specializes in sexual and urinary problems (urologist).
+You might need to see a doctor who specializes in sexual and urinary problems (urologist).

 - Peyronie's disease.
-National Kidney and Urologic Diseases Information Clearinghouse (NKUDIC). www.kidney.niddk.nih.gov/kudiseases/pubs/peyronie/index.htm.
-Accessed April 6, 2011.
+National Kidney and Urologic Diseases Information Clearinghouse. http://kidney.niddk.nih.gov/KUDiseases/pubs/peyronie/index.aspx.
+Accessed March 17, 2014.

 - Tintinalli JE, et al. Tintinalli's Emergency Medicine: A Comprehensive Study Guide.
 7th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2011. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=40.
 Accessed March 17, 2014.